kelasol/advanced-git/myNotes/git-foundations.md

     - This in turn contains all of the data about our repository

 ### Where are the Blobs Stored?
 - If you tree command in the .git dir.
 You can see
     - Objects
          - (Starts with 8a) (Directory is first two characters of hash)
-                - file is the rest of the has
+            - file is the rest of the hash

-@@
+### We Need Something Else
+The blob is missing information
+- Filenames
+- directory stuctures

+Git stores this information in a **tree**.

+### Tree
+A **tree** contains pointers (using SHA1)
+- to blobs
+- also to other trees
+    - So why to other trees?
+It's because subdirectories can be nested.

+#### Trees also contain metadata
+- **type** of pointer (blob or tree)
+- **filename** or directory name
+- mode (executable file, symbolic link,...)
+- git doesn't store empty directories; it's a limitation in the staging area which only keeps track of files

+Trees and Blobs are a _directed graph_.

+### Identical Content is Only Stored Once
+Remember how content informs the SHA.
+Well running that hash on the same content will always return the same SHA.
+> In Git identitcal content is only stored once.
+Pointers will point to any repeated content.
+> One of the most critcal features of Git, how Git saves as ton of space.
+So if we commit a blob or the tree, if it hasn't changed, we're just gonna point to the same copy.
+Which is why checking out branches in git is super fast.

+What is the difference between the blob and the SHA that refers to it?

+>  The difference between the blob and the SHA.
+Is that the blob is the content and the SHA is essentially the key for that piece of content.
+However, the key is stored within that blob that tells it what content to associate itself with.
+(I may be misunderstanding this)